*This* is the ultra-comforting keto eggplant parmesan we didn’t know we needed in our life right now.

 Cheese: Parmigiano Reggiano and fresh mozzarella are my preferred cheeses.
 Drier mozzarella will also work very well and Scarmoza cheese will add a lovely smokey flavour.

 Frying Oil: I cut my frying oil 50:50 with olive oil and peanut oil.
 This way I avoid burning the olive oil and can get a good sear on the eggplants without sacrificing flavour.
 You can use olive oil but avoid the good quality stuff here.

 Basil: You’ve got to have basil in a Melanzane and it must be fresh, not dried.
-Dried basil has almost no flavour compared to the fresh stuff.
+Dried basil has almost no flavour compared to fresh.
 You can also add some fresh oregano to the dish.